slamora/brackets-wiki/Research:-Extension-Management.md

 * How do we present extension descriptions securely? (allow Markdown formatting, but escape embedded HTML?)
 * How do parts of an extension run within Node?
 (Do we defer this until the Extension API research?)
 * How do we reconcile the module format difference between node/npm and Brackets?
+* Feasibility of packages being submitted to other registries as appropriate (maybe for Edge Code)?